Tests and Types

 100

-Memory pioneer who studied, and tried to memorize, hundreds of lists of nonsense syllables.
+Memory pioneer who studied, but failed to memorize, hundreds of lists of nonsense syllables.

 Who is Hermann Ebbinghaus?